 Your doctor may want to treat any other health problems you have that put you at risk for ION.
 He or she may prescribe medicine for high blood pressure, diabetes, clogged arteries, migraine headaches, or other health problems.

 There is no treatment to improve vision loss from ION.
-However, your ophthalmologist may suggest useful tools and techniques to help you see with low vision.
+However, your ophthalmologist may suggest magnifiers, assistive technology devices and other techniques to manage your activities with low vision.
+Fortunately, ION happens in one eye more often than in both eyes.